hahuaz/bdo-update-prices/readme.md

 # About Project

 - BDO's cooking system is massive.
-Which recipe gives you more money or what's the money for per-hour is always dynaminc in the game because of market place's auction system.
-To prevent manual calculation everytime which is overwhelming obviously, I created this project.
+Which recipe gives you more money or what's the money per-hour is always dynamic in the game because of market place's auction system.
+To prevent manual calculation everytime, which is obviously overwhelming, I created this project.
-- This project is for personel usage.
-No intention to harm game mechanic.
+- Note that this is for personal use and is not intended to harm the game mechanics..

-# Usage
+# Before Usage

-- You need the provide your own api keys for google services in .env file.
+- You need the provide your own envrionment variables.
+Required envrionment variables can be found in [.env.example](.env.example).
-- How the sheet template should be is shown at example sheet.
+- How the sheet template should be structured is shown [example.xlsx](example.xlsx).
+You can provide your own item IDs.
-- You need the configure your own sheet's details. e.g. spreadsheet id and sheet id.
-- After you completing above steps, you can use the script app.